temporalio/temporal-learning/docs/tutorials/typescript/subscriptions/index.md

 <!--SNIPEND-->

+You will now take these encapsulated functions that defines the external interactions and will incorporate them into the subscription workflow.

 ## Define your application logic

 We now want to take our external interactions and tie them in with the rest of our application logic.
 This is where a Workflow comes in.